tobiasschmidt89/tobiasschmidt89/README.md

 ![Deno](https://img.shields.io/badge/Deno-Expert-white)
 ![Go](https://img.shields.io/badge/Go-Learning-lightblue)

 I build digital robots with RPA and AI to automate work.

+Head of Solution Engineering @ [Machines Like Me](https://machineslikeme.com).

 You can learn more about me on [my personal website](https://tobiasschmidt.me/).